HOME

 • No Almgill in Leeds in the 1851 census

-17. Sarah ☆ (mother unknown) or ★ (mother Sarah Meyers.
-See Sarah above.) on February 26, 1774 (no other notation).
-One of the Sarah Lands married John Forrest in Weston in 1800 (IGI).
-They were listed in the 1841 census in Weston, both age 60 of independent means.
+17. Sarah of John Land on February 26, 1774 (no other notation).
+One of the Sarah Lands married John Forrest in Weston in 1799 John Forrest of Weston to Sarah Land of the parish by license.
+He signed.
+She x'ed. witness Jospeh Land.
+10 April 1799 They were listed in the 1841 census in Weston, both age 60 of independent means.

 Note: Subsequent records show that James was the son of John Land and Sarah Meyers of "W" in Wakefield who lated moved to Weston.
-He had children in Weston: John 1802, James 1804, Sarah 1806, Joseph 1808 James 1811 (IGI) His wife at the birth of Joseph in 1808 was Elizabeth.
+He married Elizabeth Dixon in Adele Parish in 1801.
+He was listed as a farmer from Weston parish.
+He had children in Weston: John 1802, James 1804, Sarah 1806, Joseph 1808 James 1811 (IGI), Thomas of James and Elizabeth Land, Askwith farmer September 1813.

 All of the above records were taken from the Wakefield Parish records except where noted.